The 10 Best Peloton Alternatives for At-Home Workouts, According to Users

 What to Consider Before Buying a Stationary BikeWhat are your fitness habits and goals?

 Ask yourself—honestly—how often you'll be working out each week, then multiply that by the cost of a spin class at your favorite studio.
 Divide that number by the cost of the bike, to see how many weeks it will take for your hardware to equal what you would have paid IRL.
 In our experience, this helps guilt us into getting off the couch and onto the bike.

 Are you looking for a competitive experience?

 People we spoke with had strong opinions about the culture of Peloton classes, with their cheerleading teachers and public leaderboard encouraging competition.
 (The Peloton Bike+ even has an “auto-follow” functionality that changes the resistance for you, per the teacher’s instructions.)
 “I knew exactly what I didn’t want, and that would be things like competitive leader boards and social media status,” said PureWow Senior Editor, Branded Content Cristina Gutierrez.
 Instead of go-go aggro teachers, Gutierrez says “I need someone to be like ‘you’re doing great sweetie, speed up if you want, but no pressure.’”

 Consider hidden costs

 You’ll be paying for a membership in either your bike makers’ accompanying app or a competitors’, as well as investing in ancillary equipment that might include cycling shoes, a heart rate monitor, a mat to place your equipment on to prevent sliding, weights and more.
-Also, warranties can be tricky: Peloton, for example, has a 12 months labor warranty, but only if the bike is not moved after Pelton originally installed it in your home.
+Also, warranties can be tricky: Peloton, for example, has a 12-month labor warranty, but only if the bike wasn't moved after Peloton originally installed it in your home.